HEAL/heal-metadata-schemas/variable-level-metadata-schema/README.md

     - if type `object` in `items`: flattened to the children property or properties
     - if type is a scalar (`string`,`integer`,`number`) in `items`, translated to type `string` with pattern `^(?:[^|]+\||[^|]*)(?:[^|]*\|)*[^|]*$` to indicate a string containing a pipe delimiter (i.e., a stringified array with a pipe delimiter)
-### `property` name conversion rules
+### `property` name conversion rules (ie Representing nested arrays and objects in csv documents)
-To facilitate the mapping of json spec property names to csv property names,  the resulting flattened `property` names from the flattened properties should correspond to the [jsonpath](https://datatracker.ietf.org/doc/id/draft-goessner-dispatch-jsonpath-00.html) representation where:
+To facilitate the mapping of json spec property names to csv property names,  the resulting flattened `property` names from the flattened properties should correspond to the [jsonpath](https://datatracker.ietf.org/doc/id/draft-goessner-dispatch-jsonpath-00.html) representation as a `patternProperty`:

 1. type `object`